LiweiHou/awesome-continual-learning/README.md

 * (TMLR 24) Continual Learning: Applications and the Road Forward. [paper](https://openreview.net/pdf?id=axBIMcGZn9)
 * (`ACM Computing Surveys'25`) Recent advances of foundation language models-based continual learning: A survey. [paper](https://dl.acm.org/doi/abs/10.1145/3705725)

 ## Replay-based
+> store a subset of data from previous tasks for future rehearsal via experience replay, representation consolidation or constrained optimization.
+The data can be either stored directly or synthesized by generative models.

 ### Memory replay